 Nanny Cara (a member of our community) wrote a fantastic guest post about what the implications of such a law are and how nannies and families might navigate that in a way that makes sense and serves and speaks to fulfilling the requirements of the law as well as the needs of the family and the nanny.
 To check out that blog post, click here.

-Alright, everyone.
-That’s it for today, I hope this helps you navigate the topic of, “Should Your Nanny Get Rest Breaks?”.
-As you learned today, your nanny should get rest breaks.
+We hope this helps you navigate the topic of, “Should Your Nanny Get Rest Breaks?”
+As you’ve read here, your nanny should get rest breaks.